awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 + Java 1.8 JDK.
 + Maven 3.6 or higher.
 + An Amazon S3 bucket with 5-7 PPE images.
 These images are read by the Lambda function.
-+ An Amazon DynamoDB table named **Gear** with a key named **id**.
++ A DynamoDB table named **Gear** with a key named **id**.

-## Create an IAM role that's used to execute Lambda functions
+## Create an AWS Identity and Access Management (IAM) role that's used to execute Lambda functions

 Create the following IAM role:

 + **lambda-support** - Used to invoke Lamdba functions.

-This tutorial uses the Amazon Rekognition, Amazon DynamoDB, Amazon SES, and Amazon S3 services.
+This tutorial uses the Amazon Rekognition, DynamoDB, Amazon SES, and Amazon S3 services.
 The **lambda-support** role has to have policies that enable it to invoke these services.

 #### To create an IAM role